Portland Jordans Roach

 Portland Jordans Roach is a type of stone from the Isle of Portland used to construct parts of the refurbished "Green Park Tube Station", which is situated in London.
 The stone is a shelly roach.
-Jordans Roach has a maximum bed height of 2 metres and is a roach in which the shelliest parts seem to be towards the middle of the block.
+Jordans Roach has a maximum bed height of 2 m and is a roach in which the shelliest parts seem to be towards the middle of the block.